 [[-ResourceGroupName] <String>]

-You can execute the below Azure PowerShell cmdlet to retrieve the lists of Virtual Machines present under your Azure Subscription.
+You can execute the Azure PowerShell cmdlet below to retrieve the lists of Virtual Machines under your Azure Subscription.

-Once I have executed this command, I got two virtual machines as the output.
-Check out the below output.
+PS C:\WINDOWS\system32> Get-AzVMOnce I executed this command, I got two virtual machines as the output.
+Check out the output below.

 ResourceGroupName Name Location VmSize OsType NIC ProvisioningSt